 Established in 1854, Rhode Island College (RIC) stands as the oldest public institution of higher education in the state and a bastion of opportunity for a diverse body of students, the majority of whom originate from Providence County and the immediate surrounding Southern New England area.
-The college serves approximately 9,000 students in courses and programs both on- and off-campus.
-Although the student population is mostly commuter, approximately 1,100 students live in our six residence halls.
+Although the student population is mostly commuter, a proportion of students reside in our six residence halls each year.

 The college strives to recruit and attract both a diverse student body and a workforce reflective of the state's racial, ethnic, socioeconomic, and cultural populations with academic offerings provided in five schools: the School of Arts and Sciences, the Feinstein School of Education and Human Development, the School of Business, the School of Nursing, and the School of Social Work.